Silverr12/DMA-CFW-Guide/Vivado-PY/readme.md

+### Automatically change Basic IDs without touching Vivado

+#### Before you run the files, edit them with your IDs and file locations
 Steps
+1. Put the 3 files in the same directory

-1. Run generate-project.py | Let this finish
+2. Run generate-project.py | Let this finish
-2. Run Vivado.py
+3. Run Vivado.py

 once Vivado.py has run.
 The Ids will have changed.